 To be effective, your letter of recommendation for residency need to be from someone who has taught, worked with, worked for.
 Try to get a letter each from the department chair, research guide, and academic faculty is great.
 It’s best to start asking your faculty to draft a letter of recommendation during the third semester of your medical degree itself, when your performance is fresh in their memory.
 Don’t feel embarrassed.
 They have been doing this every year and most consider it as an honor.
 Just ask them respectfully to write you a recommendation letter and give them your CV to help them give concrete points.

-Make sure that the residency letter of
+Make sure that the letter of recommendation residency:

 - States your relationship with the one who is recommending you and the duration of it.